socomsystems/documentation/user_manual/files/deleted_file_management.rst

 for new files.

-Find your deleted files by clicking on the **Deleted files** button on the Files page of the Nextcloud Web interface.
+Find your deleted files by clicking on the **Deleted files** button on the Files page of the cyfrSpaces Web interface.
 You'll have options to either restore or permanently delete files.

 Quotas